bmlklwx/EMS-superquadric_fitting/README.md

 > Weixiao Liu, Yuwei Wu, [Sipu Ruan](https://ruansp.github.io/), [Gregory S. Chirikjian](https://cde.nus.edu.sg/me/staff/chirikjian-gregory-s/)

 We propose an algorithm to recover a superquadric surface/primitive from a given point cloud, with good robustness, accuracy and efficiency.
+The superquadric abstraction of a point cloud gives a concise, volumetric, and geometrically meaningful interpretation of objects and environment, and thus provides a basic framework for higher level tasks, *e.g.*, motion planning, collision detection and robot-environment interaction.

 <img src="/figures/Superquadrics.png" alt="superquadrics" width="600"/>